organisciak/dissertation/formatting-checklist.md

 6. University of Illinois at Urbana-Champaign, <add year of degree conferral>

-- [ ]  Line 2 of the text block must contain: (a) the degree for which the thesis is being submitted and (b) the student’s major (not the name of the student’s department).
+- [x]  Line 2 of the text block must contain: (a) the degree for which the thesis is being submitted and (b) the student’s major (not the name of the student’s department).
-- [ ]  The major must fit entirely onto line 2 of the text block.
+- [x]  The major must fit entirely onto line 2 of the text block.
 (It may be necessary to reduce the font size of the entire text block in order to allow for the major to fit entirely onto the second line.)
-- [ ]  Most students will not include lines 3 or 4.
-There are very
-    few campus-approved graduate concentrations and graduate minors.
+- [x]  Most students will not include lines 3 or 4.
+There are very few campus-approved graduate concentrations and graduate minors.
     (The list of campus-approved graduate minors can be found [here](http://provost.illinois.edu/ProgramsOfStudy/2013/fall/programs/index.html).)
     If a concentration or minor cannot be verified by the University’s records, it will not be allowed on the title page.
-- [ ]  The year in line 6 of the text block must be the year of the degree conferral period for which the student will deposit (e.g., if a student deposits in December 2015 for the May 2016 graduation period, the year in the text block should be 2016).
+- [x]  The year in line 6 of the text block must be the year of the degree conferral period for which the student will deposit (e.g., if a student deposits in December 2015 for the May 2016 graduation period, the year in the text block should be 2016).

 ### Location (7.5 inches from the top edge of the page)

-- [ ]  The location is Urbana, Illinois (do not abbreviate Illinois).
+- [x]  The location is Urbana, Illinois (do not abbreviate Illinois).

 ### Adviser or Committee Information (8 inches from the top edge of the page)

-- [ ]  Master’s students will use the heading “Adviser:” or “Master’s Committee:”, depending on which is applicable or preferred.
-Some master’s students have more than one adviser, in which case the heading “Advisers:” may be used.
-- [ ]  Doctoral students will use the heading “Doctoral Committee:”
+- [x]  Doctoral students will use the heading “Doctoral Committee:”
-- [ ]  The heading “Adviser:” or “Doctoral Committee:” or equivalent must begin at the left margin.
+- [x]  The heading “Adviser:” or “Doctoral Committee:” or equivalent must begin at the left margin.
-- [ ]  One blank line should separate the heading “Adviser:” or “Doctoral Committee:” or equivalent and the names of the committee members or adviser.
+- [x]  One blank line should separate the heading “Adviser:” or “Doctoral Committee:” or equivalent and the names of the committee members or adviser.
-- [ ]  List each committee member on a separate line.
+- [x]  List each committee member on a separate line.
-- [ ]  Adviser and committee member names should be indented approximately half an inch from the left margin.
+- [x]  Adviser and committee member names should be indented approximately half an inch from the left margin.
-- [ ]  For committees, the committee chair should be listed first, and the director of research (adviser) should be listed second; all other committee members may be listed in the order preferred by the student or the student’s adviser.
+- [x]  For committees, the committee chair should be listed first, and the director of research (adviser) should be listed second; all other committee members may be listed in the order preferred by the student or the student’s adviser.
-- [ ]  The committee chair should be indicated by adding a comma and the word “Chair” after the chair’s name.
+- [x]  The committee chair should be indicated by adding a comma and the word “Chair” after the chair’s name.
-- [ ]  The director of research (if different from chair) should be indicated by adding a comma and the phrase “Director of Research” after the director’s name.
+- [x]  The director of research (if different from chair) should be indicated by adding a comma and the phrase “Director of Research” after the director’s name.
-- [ ]  “Co-Chair” and “Co-Director of Research” designations may be used when applicable.
+- [x]  “Co-Chair” and “Co-Director of Research” designations may be used when applicable.
-- [ ]  Faculty members should be listed with their professorial title (i.e., Professor, Associate Professor, Assistant Professor, etc.).
+- [x]  Faculty members should be listed with their professorial title (i.e., Professor, Associate Professor, Assistant Professor, etc.).
-- [ ]  The professorial title should be spelled in full (do not abbreviate) and listed before the faculty member’s name.
+- [x]  The professorial title should be spelled in full (do not abbreviate) and listed before the faculty member’s name.
-- [ ]  Affiliations should be listed only for committee members who are not University of Illinois at Urbana-Champaign faculty (i.e., departmental affiliations should not be listed).
+- [x]  Affiliations should be listed only for committee members who are not University of Illinois at Urbana-Champaign faculty (i.e., departmental affiliations should not be listed).

 Abstract requirements
 ----------------------------------

-- [ ]  An abstract is required for all theses and dissertations.
+- [x]  An abstract is required for all theses and dissertations.
 - [ ]  The abstract must be placed immediately after the title page.
-- [ ]  The page number Roman numeral two (ii) must appear on the first page of the abstract.
+- [x]  The page number Roman numeral two (ii) must appear on the first page of the abstract.
-- [ ]  The abstract must be written in English.
+- [x]  The abstract must be written in English.
-- [ ]  There is no word limit for the abstract.
+- [x]  There is no word limit for the abstract.